 Labuan is a small Island, but great to have a look around and get a nice typical Malaysian lunch!
 Labuan is a very pedestrian friendly island, with nice walking paths and slow going traffic.
 We spend about 3 hours to wander around before we headed off to Brunei.
 From Kota Kinabalu to Labuan it took about 2 hours with the ferry and from Labuan to Brunei took around another 1.5 hours.

 Traveling in Brunei

-When we arrived by ferry in Brunei, it went al really smooth and quick.
-We had to show our passports at customs, got stamped! and off we went!
-Easy !
+When we arrived by ferry in Brunei, it all went really smooth and quick.
+We had to show our passports at customs, got stamped, and off we went, Easy.

 From the ferry terminal we took a bus to the capital of Brunei, Bandar Seri Begawan.
 This bus ride took around 1 hour and only cost 2 Brunei Dollar.
 Taxi`s cost around 25 Brunei Dollar.
 On another note, Brunei in general is quite expensive, especially compared with other Asian Countries.
 This is because of the country’s wealth and the economy based on oil resources.
 The people here also earn much more than the Malay people.